jgmac1106/bloggingme/indiewebcasestudy.md

 Something to be said about people turning to the IndieWeb when dissatisfied with other movements.
 IndieWebCamp started after disatisfaction with W3c,.
 A post by Jeena and Tents: https://jeena.net/indieweb
 >  Sadly they took a wrong turn so I had to jump of and find something else which would get me in the direction I wanted, which is owning the data I post to the internet.
 I am trying to archive it not because it is easy, but because it is hard.

-After the first IndieWeb Camp, a decision was made not to create an email list, but rather to keep in touch using the Web.  Çelik (2014) explained this choice, "You're not going to email your way into building a website.
-So we said we don't need it, we're not going to use email.
-We're going to use the web itself to build the web that we want."

 No mailing lists, whomever talks the best shoiuld not win
 ### Leadership and Barriers